 When comparing the energy efficiency of ductless systems, one of the most important numbers is the seasonal energy efficiency ratio (SEER).
 This rating tells you the cooling output of a model versus its energy use, so the higher the SEER rating, the better the efficiency, and the more money you’ll save.

 Another thing you might want to look for with a new ductless system is ENERGY STAR® certification, which guarantees that a particular model outperforms others in its class for performance and energy efficiency.
-Here are some of the most energy-efficient mini-splits available in Canada right now:
+Here are some of the most energy-efficient ductless heat pumps available in Canada right now:

 Brand/Model | SEER | Zones | Indoor/Outdoor | Heating/Cooling | Output (Btus) | Special Efficiency Features |